SATHI SANGAI SAKCHYAM BANDAI

 Additionally, the bank will carry out various financial literacy initiatives in Bajura and adjacent districts.
 These will include Mass Meetings, Radio Jingles, Interactive Voice Response (IVR) messages, Tablet-based literacy initiatives, Leaflets & Flyers, and Street Dramas.

 Over the project period of around 3 years, NIC ASIA aims to serve over 4,000 beneficiaries through their Bajura branch and BLB touchpoints.
-The bank aims to mobilize over GBP 666 K in deposits and disburse around GBP 1.2 million in loans through their various loan products customized to the local requirements.
+The bank aims to mobilize over NPR 97.9 million in deposits and disburse around NPR 176.4 million in loans through their various loan products customized to the local requirements.
 Overall, the project will provide access to various financial products and services to some of the most unserved and underserved population in Nepal.

-As of September 2018, NIC ASIA has launched one physical branch in Martadi of Bajura, which is the first commercial bank branch of the district.
-The branch has opened more than 2,900 accounts, collecting GBP 523 K in deposits while disbursing GBP 362 K worth of loans.
-The bank has also launched one BLB touchpoint in Bajura.
+As of December 2018, NIC ASIA has launched one physical branch in Martadi of Bajura, which is the first commercial bank branch of the district.
+The branch has opened more than 3,200 accounts, collecting NPR 85.2 million in deposits while disbursing NPR 56.6 million worth of loans.
+The bank has also launched three BLB touchpoints, two in Bajura and one in Darchula.